godpon/GodwinPonraj/_posts/2018-05-25-Tactile-manipulator.md

       </div>
 </div>

+A new approach for object orientation estimation from a multilayered tactile sensor was introduced in this work.
+Fabric based sensors are flexible and can confer to both hard and soft surfaces easily.

 The feedback control is demonstrated in a cutting task wherein the tactile sensor data was used to identify the different cutting phases.